Suffering

 Sensual Pleasures

-Karma: Is Past Craving And Intentions
+Karma: Is Past Craving and Intentions

 Ānanda, karma is the field, consciousness the seed, and craving the moisture